ejball/GitHubDigestBuilder/docs/index.md

 #### authToken

 The GitHub [personal access token](https://github.com/settings/tokens) to use with this GitHub instance.
-If the configuration file is not in a secure location, the `--auth` command-line option may be preferrable.
+If the configuration file is not in a secure location, the `authTokenEnv` field or the `--auth` command-line option may be preferrable.

+#### authTokenEnv

+The name of the environment variable with the GitHub [personal access token](https://github.com/settings/tokens) to use with this GitHub instance.

 #### repos